kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Improvements: performance improvements
 * Improvements: integration with WooCommerce improved
 * Improvements: option to set service dropdown placeholder
-* Bugfix: bug with booking form submition on certain configurations
+* Bug fix: bug with booking form submition on certain configurations
-* Bugfix: bug with expiration time on certain configurations
+* Bug fix: bug with expiration time on certain configurations

 4.5.11

 08/03/2023

-* Bugfix: bug with the locked dates
+* Bug fix: bug with the locked dates

 4.5.10

 18/02/2023

-* Bugfix: bug dashboard on certain configurations
+* Bug fix: bug dashboard on certain configurations

 4.5.9

 17/02/2023

-* Bugfix: bug with the option 'Show booked timeslots'
+* Bug fix: bug with the option 'Show booked timeslots'
-* Bugfix: bug with the message when there is no time slots found
+* Bug fix: bug with the message when there is no time slots found
 * Improvements: performance improvements

 4.5.8

 07/02/2023

-* Bugfix: bug with the option 'Set status after booking is paid with Stripe to'
+* Bug fix: bug with the option 'Set status after booking is paid with Stripe to'
-* Bugfix: bug with service description on certain configurations
+* Bug fix: bug with service description on certain configurations

 4.5.7

 02/02/23

-* Bugfix: Bug with the option 'Default number of days shown in extended mode'
+* Bug fix: Bug with the option 'Default number of days shown in extended mode'
-* Bugfix: Bug with the phone formatting on the Schedule page
+* Bug fix: Bug with the phone formatting on the Schedule page
-* Bugfix: Bug with the option 'Prefill fields in WooCommerce checkout with the data used in the booking form'
+* Bug fix: Bug with the option 'Prefill fields in WooCommerce checkout with the data used in the booking form'
-* Bugfix: Bug with adding events to Google calendar when bookings are added in the dashboard
+* Bug fix: Bug with adding events to Google calendar when bookings are added in the dashboard

 4.5.6

 28/01/2023

-* Bugfix: bug with availability calculation on certain configurations
+* Bug fix: bug with availability calculation on certain configurations

 4.5.5

 26/01/2023

-* Bugfix: bug with autolock on certain configurations
+* Bug fix: bug with autolock on certain configurations
-* Bugfix: bug with the option 'Week starts on'
+* Bug fix: bug with the option 'Week starts on'

 4.5.4

 15/01/2023

-* Bugfix: minor bugfix
+* Bug fix: minor Bug fix

 4.5.3

 10/01/2023

-* Bugfix: minor bugfix
+* Bug fix: minor Bug fix

 4.5.2

 09/01/2023

-* Bugfix: minor bugfix
+* Bug fix: minor Bug fix

 4.5.1

 09/01/2023

-* Bugfix: bug with the export to CSV
+* Bug fix: bug with the export to CSV

 4.5.0